Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Related Work

 \section{Related Work}

-Test-time adaptation (TTA) for open-vocabulary semantic segmentation (OVSS) remains unexplored—existing TTA methods focus on classification or single-modal segmentation, while OVSS approaches use VLMs without any online adaptation.
-We bridge this gap with our proposed method MLMP, a plug-and-play TTA framework that could be applied to any OVSS method.
+Test-time adaptation (TTA) for open-vocabulary semantic segmentation (OVSS) remains unexplored—existing TTA methods focus on classification or single-modality segmentation, while OVSS approaches use VLMs without any online adaptation.
+We bridge this gap with our proposed method MLMP, a plug-and-play TTA framework that can be applied to any OVSS method.

 \mypar{Test-Time Adaptation.} TTA addresses domain shifts by adapting pre-trained models to unlabeled target data without source samples.
 Methods like PTBN~\cite{PTBN} and TENT~\cite{tent} update batch statistics and affine parameters via entropy minimization but rely on large batches or augmentations.
 MEMO~\cite{memo} simplifies this with single-sample augmentations, LAME~\cite{lame} clusters features via Laplacian smoothing, and SAR~\cite{SAR} stabilizes adaptation using batch-agnostic normalization and sharpness-aware entropy minimization.